Easy Baby Led Weaning Breakfast, Lunch & Dinner Ideas

 - Berries Blueberries, raspberries, boysenberries *I liked to smash the blueberries in the beginning, basically just hold it between your thumb and pointer finger and squeeze.
 That what they wouldn’t accidentally go down whole and there would be more to grab on to

-- Frozen breast milk Popsicle (or anything other kind of Popsicle you want to make) *the Nuby Garden Fresh Fruitsicle Frozen Pop Tray is a great way to freeze breast milk and is easy for your baby to grasp on to. *These are great for teething babies too!
+- Frozen breast milk Popsicle (or anything other kinds of Popsicle you want to make) *the Nuby Garden Fresh Fruitsicle Frozen Pop Tray is a great way to freeze breast milk and is easy for your baby to grasp on to. *These are great for teething babies too!

 7 Easy Lunch/Dinner Ideas: 6 mos. and up+